vasdee/git-tag-flow/README.md

 ### Hot Fix

 Say the current production deploy is 1.0.0.
-We have a multi repo solution, and the manifest looks similar to the following.
+We have a multi-repo solution, and the manifest looks similar to the following.

 ```yml